Recent citizens’ juries

-The citizens’ jury about the location of a new community hospital in the Forest of Dean will run from 1pm on 30 July to 5pm on 3 August at Forest Hills Golf Club near Coleford, and will be open to public observers.
-The 18 members of the citizens’ jury have now been selected.
-For more information, click here
+The citizens’ jury about the location of a new community hospital in the Forest of Dean ran from 1pm on 30 July to 5pm on 3 August.
+The citizens’ jury recommended Cinderford, and the two local health Boards backed that recommendation.
+For more information, including the Jurors’ Report, click here

 Why citizens’ juries?

 Public authorities have many difficult decisions to make like: “how should we decide what drugs the NHS should pay for?” and “should there be fracking in Lancashire?”

 Opinion polls are important.
 They tell us what citizens think.
 But most policy questions are complex.
 Citizens’ juries give participants reliable information and time to explore difficult questions.
 They can tell us something that opinion polls and focus groups don’t tell us: what citizens think once they better understand a policy question.
 That can help, and give legitimacy to, public authorities making decisions that affect the public.
 Citizens’ juries put the public into public policymaking.

 What are citizens’ juries?

 In a citizens’ jury, a cross-section of citizens (e.g. in terms of age, gender, ethnicity, education) are recruited and paid to tackle a public policy question like “should we have a sugar tax?”.
 You can read how we select members of a jury here.